YoshsterCarrots/Hack-Squad/README.md

 **Nicolas Urruchi**

 My idea is to have the mouse hold a bomb and every time I click, the bomb will fall and when it lands at the bottom of the screen, it would explode into different colors.

+**Wei Wang**
+I don't know if its a good idea, but I thought of making fireworks or like a statue or things that crumbles to dust when clicked.